hydro-informatics/hydro-informatics.github.io/pages/get-started/vm.md

 If the *Terminal*'s answer is something like `vboxguest   358395 2 vboxsf`, the installation was successful.
 Read more about *Guest Additions* on the [*VirtualBox* developer's website](https://www.virtualbox.org/manual/ch04.html).

-To improve the visual experience and getting familiar with Debian Linux do the following:

-* In the top-left corner of the Debian Linux Desktop, click on *Activities* and type *display* in the search box.
+To improve the visual experience do the following: In the top-left corner of the Debian Linux Desktop, click on *Activities* and type *display* in the search box.
 Open the *Displays* settings to select a convenient display resolution.
 If you choose a too high resolution, the *VirtualBox VM* window will turn black and jump back to the original resolution after 15-30 seconds.
 Consider also to turn on *Night Light* to preserve your eye vision. *Apply* the changes and close the *Displays* settings.

-### Familiarize with Debian Linux and Terminal
+### Familiarize with Debian Linux and Terminal {#terminal}

+***Estimated duration: 60 minutes.***

 To get familiar with Debian Linux, go to the *Activities* menu and find the applications *LibreOffice-Writer*, *Firefox*, the *Software* application (shopping bag symbol), and the *File* manager (filing container symbol).
 Find more applications by clicking on the four dots on the left of the menu bar - can you find the Text Editor?